saropa/saropa_dart_utils/code.of.conduct.md

 }
 ```

-### 1.2.
-Respect Our Users
+### 1.2 Respect Our Users and Their Data

 > Companies that mishandle sensitive user data face severe legal and reputation consequences.
 Never risk unauthorized access or data breaches.

-*(a)* 🚨 Never log sensitive user information - even to the user's device.
-Implement hashing strategies or encrypted in all outputs.
+*(a)* 🚨 Never log sensitive user information - even to the user’s device.
+This includes avoiding client-side logging of personal data, authentication tokens, or any information that could compromise user privacy or security.
+Implement secure hashing or encryption for all outputs that may contain sensitive data.

+*(b)* 🔒 When logging is necessary for debugging or analytics, ensure that all logs are anonymized and do not contain any personally identifiable information (PII) or sensitive data.
+Use unique identifiers instead of user-specific information.

-*(b)* 🥇 Prevent accidents by applying consistent theming and respect accessibility across all UI components.
+*(c)* 🥇 Apply consistent theming and respect accessibility across all UI components to enhance user experience and prevent confusion.

-*(c)* 🏆 Always obtain explicit permission before collecting or sharing user data, regardless of its perceived importance or financial value.
-Clearly communicate your data practices and ensure users understand the implications of their choices.
+*(d)* 🏆 Always obtain explicit permission before collecting or sharing user data.
+Clearly communicate data practices to build trust and comply with privacy regulations.
+Ensure users understand what data is being collected, how it’s being used, and how they can control or delete their information.

+*(e)* 📊 Practice data minimization by only collecting and storing information that is absolutely necessary for the application’s functionality.
+Regularly review and purge unnecessary data.

-### 1.3.
-Future-Proof
+### 1.3 Future-Proof

 *(a)* 💣 Do not write code that will cause issues in the future, such as hard-coded dates or temporary fixes.
 *(b)* 🏗️ Plan for the long-term maintainability and scalability of your code.
 *(c)* ⚙️ Use configuration files or environment variables instead of hard-coding values.
 *(d)* 💎 *Zero* warnings, hacks, or lints.
 And to-dos need to go in project management tools, never source.

-### 1.4.
-Defensive Programming (No Fragile Code)
+### 1.4 Defensive Programming

-*(a)* 🐛 Implement thorough error handling to *gracefully* manage edge cases and unexpected situations.
+*(a)* 🐛 Implement thorough error handling to gracefully manage edge cases, ensuring robust application behavior.
-*(b)* ⚠️ Ensure that all inputs are validated and sanitized
+*(b)* ⚠️ Validate and sanitize all inputs to prevent security vulnerabilities and ensure data integrity:

 - Empty and null string checks simplify operations and clarify debugging
-- Ensure indices don't exceed minimum / maximum allowed value (bound errors)
+- Ensure indices don’t exceed minimum / maximum allowed value (bound errors)
 - Validate inputs to prevent malicious characters or invalid data.

 > SQL injection, XSS, CSRF, buffer overflow, command injection, DoS, man-in-the-middle attacks, session hijacking are common examples of malicious inputs that can compromise application security.